 In the "Denka Value-Up" plan, healthcare has been designated as a priority area.
-To further strengthen and expand this business, we will integrate the healthcare operations of the two companies, which are separate under our current organization, via merger.
+To further strengthen and expand this business, we have integrated the healthcare operations of the two companies, which were separate under our previous organization, via merger.